Netflix/falcor/model.md

 There are many reasons why you might want errors reported the same way as other values.
 For example you might retrieve several paths from a model in a single request, and want to be resilient against the possibility that one of them fails.
 Furthermore you might want to display errors in a template alongside successfully-retrieved values.

 The "treatErrorsAsValues" function creates a new Model which reports errors the same way as values.

-(Example of retrieving a single error from a JSON graph using get value)

 ~~~js
 var model = new falcor.Model({cache: {